oterrien/spring-boot-service-versioning/README.md

 # Service Routing by User

-The goal of this POC is to validate the capability to dynamically redirect users' request to a given version of a service withouth any downtime.
+The goal of this POC is to validate the capability to dynamically redirect users' requests to a given version of a service without any downtime.

 <img align="center" src="diag.png">